DIY Cedar Chest Makeover with General Finishes Milk Paint

 NOTE: The lock on lane cedar chests is recalled, so we removed the latch on the top before we did anything!
 Then we ordered a new latch through their recall website.

+So you fill the holes once, sand the Kwikwood down, and then you can’t even tell there used to be holes there!
 I also filled the little indentations that were left by the outline of the old hardware with some basic wood filler.
-Read more about the best wood fillers for furniture here!
+Read more about the best wood fillers here!

-Repairing Chewed Up Corners of Cedar Chest
+Repairing Chewed Up Corners

 I also used the Kwikwood to repair the chewed-up corners that were worn down.
 Check out this other method we have used to fix a chipped wood corner here!
+Here’s another guide on how to fix dog chewed wood trim.

 I just formed the Kwikwood with my fingers to the shape of what the corner should have been.
-And then I let the Kwikwood and wood filler dry for an hour.
+And then, I let the Kwikwood and wood filler dry for an hour.
 Learn more about how to use KwikWood here.

-Then I used my SurfPrep sander to sand the wood filler and Kwikwood down to be flush with the wood.
+Then, I used my SurfPrep sander to sand the wood filler and Kwikwood down to be flush with the wood.
 And I used these foam sanding pads on my sander to help shape the repaired corners.

 Get the Secrets!

 Grab this super convenient How to Repair Furniture Ebook with all of our secrets on how to repair furniture for only $14.
-You can print it out and have instant access whenever you come across damaged furniture, and know exactly how to fix it!

 Click on the picture of the book to purchase!

-At this point, I realized that I forgot to clean the cedar chest before working on it, so before I did anything else, I busted out my favorite cleaner, Krud Kutter, and an old damp rag to clean all the dirt and grime off of the cedar chest.
+At this point, I realized that I forgot to clean the piece before working on it, so before I did anything else, I busted out my favorite cleaner, Krud Kutter, and an old damp rag to clean all the dirt and grime off.
+Learn all about how to clean furniture before painting here.

-Scuff sanding not only makes the paint stick better, but it gave me a chance to smooth out anything that was a little chewed up on the edges.
+Once the piece was dry, I scuff sanded it with my favorite little SurfPrep sander.
+Scuff sanding not only helped with adhesion, but it gave me a chance to smooth out anything that was a little chewed up on the edges.

 Read more here about the importance of sanding before painting furniture.

-It has these foam pads so I can easily sand the details and trim.
-It’s also small and square so it fits in smaller areas and gets nicely into corners.
+Last year, I invested in this SurfPrep sander to make sanding furniture go so much faster!
+It has these foam pads, so I can easily sand the details and trim.
+It’s also small and square, so it fits in smaller areas and gets nicely into corners.
+Here’s what you need to get started with a SurfPrep Sander!

+When I got to the top of the piece, I went a little crazy, and I ended up sanding the entire top down to bare wood!
 The top WAS in pretty rough shape, so I’m really glad I just sanded it down to remove a lot of the scratches and damaged finish.
 It was totally worth the extra work!

 Then I used my shop vac to suck up all of the dust left behind and wiped it all down with a tack cloth to get off the remaining dust.